davidbmaier/dbm/README.md

 ## TODO

-- add footer
-- clean up database entries (see script TODO comments)
 - add backend sorting support for works and artists
 - add more filters for works and artists (e.g. extend works search to filter by artist name)
-- add landing page with some information + artist/artwork of the day + random artist/artwork buttons
+- add artist/artwork of the day for the home page
+- clean up database entries (see script TODO comments)
 - make header sticky
 - logout button
 - add health check on login page to immediately redirect to /works if already logged in
 - add more types of data (image descriptions, exhibitions, articles, etc.)
+- timeline on artist page (birth year - death year with works in the middle)